KOTTAYAM TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO KOTTAYAM

-At a distance of 63 km from Kochi, 48 km from Alleppey, 155 km from Trivandrum, 142 km from Munnar and 240 km from Coimbatore, Kottayam is a city located in central Kerala and is also the administrative capital of Kottayam district.
-It is one of the well known Kerala places to visit.
+At a distance of 48 km from Alleppey, 63 km from Kochi, 142 km from Munnar, 155 km from Trivandrum, and 240 km from Coimbatore, Kottayam is a city located in central Kerala and is also the administrative capital of Kottayam district.
+It is one of the well known places to visit as part of Kerala Tour Packages.
 The city is an important trading center of spices and commercial crops, especially rubber.

-Being a mountainous region with scenic landscapes, backwaters, bird sanctuaries, temples and churches make this a place an attractive tourist destination.
+Being a mountainous region with scenic landscapes, backwaters, bird sanctuaries, temples, and churches make this place an attractive tourist destination.
 The Poonjar Palace is an example of the rich culture of Kerala.
-The Thirunakkara Mahadeva Temple, Pallippurathu Kavu, Thiruverpu Temple and the Saraswathy Temple are some famous temples situated in Kottayam.
+The Thirunakkara Mahadeva Temple, Pallippurathu Kavu, Thiruverpu Temple, and the Saraswathy Temple are some famous temples situated in Kottayam.

 Kottayam is the main Christian center in Kerala, renowned for its churches and houses built in colonial style.
-St Mary's Knanaya Church, Valiyapalli, St Mary Church (Cheriyapally), St Mary's Forane Church, Good Shepherd Church and Vimalagiri Church are the important pilgrimage centers in Kottayam.
+St Mary's Knanaya Church, Valiyapalli, St Mary Church (Cheriyapally), St Mary's Forane Church, Good Shepherd Church, and Vimalagiri Church are the must include places in Kottayam tour packages.
 The ancient Thazhathangady Juma Masjid and the old St. Mary's Orthodox Church Kottathavalam attract many devotees every day.
 Kottayam hosts an annual Flower Show and Food Festival in the third week of January.

-Best time to visit Kottayam is from Oct - Mar, while the peak seasons are Sep & Nov to Feb.
+The best time to visit Kottayam is from Oct-Mar, while the peak seasons are Sep & Nov to Feb.
 It usually takes 2-3 full days to explore this area.

 Vaikom Ashtami (Nov),